 - All persons bonded must meet the legal working age set by the State in which the job exists

-- Bonds can be issued to cover already employed workers who need bonding in order to (a) prevent being laid off, or (b) secure a transfer or promotion to a new job at the company
+- While the bonds are intended to help secure a job hire, bonds can be issued to cover already employed workers who need bonding in order to (a) prevent being laid off, or (b) secure a transfer or promotion to a new job at the company

 - Bonding coverage can apply to any job at any employer in any State